Refinancing with Earnest

 4. Find out your estimated interest rate without affecting your credit score.

-You could save thousands of dollars through refinancing, but how do you know how much you will really save until you know your potential rate?
+You could save money through refinancing, but how do you know how much you will really save until you know your potential rate?
 Good news: Some lenders, like SoFi and Earnest allow you to check your potential rate, without it affecting your credit score.

 This is typically referred to as a “soft” credit pull, which will not harm your credit.
 So once you check out your interest rate, you can make an informed decision to move forward (or not) while your credit score remains intact.